Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Mathematical framework for the thermoelastic loss

 \subsection{Formulation of the thermal field}

 The dynamic deformation of a body causes temperature variations.
-We use the linear heat equation along $z$-direction to find the temperature distribution coupled to the input elastic field~\cite{L.D.Landau1986TheoryElasticity},
+We use the linear heat equation along the $z$-direction to find the temperature distribution coupled to the input elastic field~\cite{L.D.Landau1986TheoryElasticity},

-where $\theta_j(t,z)$ is the time/position-varying temperature, $\kappa_j$ is the thermal diffusitivity, $E_j$ is the Young's modulus, $\alpha_{j}$ is the coefficient of linear thermal expansion, $T$ is the background temperature, $\nu_j$ is the Poisson's ratio, $C_j$ is the specific heat capacity per unit volume and $j = f$, $s$ indicates quantities evaluated in the film and in the substrate, respectively.
-GW mirrors are exposed to high-intensity laser beams, which causes that the mirror thermal field depends on its elastic field and optical absorption.
-In the model presented in this paper, the thermal field only depends on the elastic field.
+where $\theta_j(t,z)$ is the time/position-varying temperature, $\kappa_j$ is the thermal diffusivity, $E_j$ is the Young's modulus, $\alpha_{j}$ is the coefficient of linear thermal expansion, $T$ is the background temperature, $\nu_j$ is the Poisson's ratio, $C_j$ is the specific heat capacity per unit volume and $j = f$, $s$ indicates quantities evaluated in the film ($f$) and in the substrate ($s$), respectively.
+GW mirrors are exposed to high-intensity laser beams; therefore, the mirror thermal field depends on both elastic field and optical absorption.
+In the model presented in this paper, we only study the dependence of the thermal field with the elastic field.
 The work on photothermal transfer function by Ballmer~\cite{Ballmer2015PhotothermalMeasurements} serves as a basis for calculating the heat flow and thermal expansion caused by optical absorption.

-Taking $\theta_j(t,z)$ to be in the form of $\theta_{j}(z)exp(i\omega t)$ and the strain as $\epsilon_0exp(i\omega t)$, where $\omega = 2\pi f$ is the angular frequency, Equation~\ref{eq1} becomes,
+Taking $\theta_j(t,z)$ to be in the form of $\theta_{j}(z)\exp(i\omega t)$ and the strain as $\epsilon_0\exp(i\omega t)$, where $\omega = 2\pi f$ is the angular frequency, Equation~\ref{eq1} becomes,